 Nigel Saul marks the 800th anniversary of the sealing of Magna Carta with a comprehensive overview of the landmark books that dominate the field.

 A masterly medievalist, he trained a generation of leading historians.

 Nigel Saul remembers a historian who was one of the most distinguished medievalists of his generation.

 Medieval knights were the sporting superstars and military heroes of their day, who performed before an adoring public in the tournament.
 Nigel Saul explains their appeal.

 Nigel Saul salutes his colleague’s achievement of 100 authored books on a wide range of historical subject matter.

-Nigel Saul investigates the building of Salisbury Cathedral, the Gothic masterpiece built in double-quick time.
+The design and building of Salisbury Cathedral, the Gothic masterpiece and pinnacle of English architecture, built in double-quick time.

 Nigel Saul discusses attempts to revive the crusading zeal in late medieval Europe and explains why they failed to rekindle the fervour of the earlier movement.